Maltipoo Quick Stats

 Good With Kids?

 Maltipoos love their families, and that extends to children.
-Their playfulness makes them the perfect companion for kids.
-However, as a smaller breed Maltipoos can easily be injured by accident.
-It’s best to wait until the kids are 6-years-old and older before bringing a Maltipoo home.
+Their playfulness makes them great companions for kids.
+However, as a smaller breed, Maltipoos can easily be injured by accident, so be careful when letting young children play with Maltipoos.1

 Good With Other Pets?

-As long as they’re socialized early, a Maltipoo will get along with just about any animal.
-Given their feisty attitude, the other pet might get fed up first.
+As long as they’re socialized early, a Maltipoo will get along with just about any animal.1 Given their feisty attitude, the other pet might get fed up first.

 Barking Level

 Maltipoos love the sound of their own voice.
 They’ll bark at the drop of a hat to make sure you know what’s going on.
 This makes them great guard dogs, although they can’t do much to actually defend their home.
-It might take some work to teach them what they should and shouldn’t bark at.
+It might take some work to teach them when they should and shouldn’t bark.2

 Maltipoos: A History

 In the grand history of dog breeds, Maltipoos are among the youngest.
-This “designer dog” was first bred in the 1990s as ac ompanion specifically for allergic pet owners.4 However, it’s up for debate whether or not they’re actually hypoallergenic.
-Nevertheless, Maltipoos are the definition of a doggy success story.
-They’re loved throughout the United States, Canada, and the United Kingdom.
-Because they’re technically a mixed breed (Maltese and poodle), most kennel clubs don’t recognize the Maltipoo.
+This “designer dog” was first bred in the last 20 to 30 years as a companion specifically for allergic pet owners.
+However, it’s up for debate whether they’re actually hypoallergenic.
+Because they’re a mixed breed, most kennel clubs don’t recognize the Maltipoo.1

-Maltipoos may experience a variety of health issues, including:
+Maltipoos may experience a variety of health issues, including:3,4,5

-• Patellar luxation: Occurs when the patella (femur, kneecap, and tibia) become unaligned.
-Can lead to lameness or abnormal gait.
+- Patellar luxation: This occurs when the patella (kneecap) becomes unaligned.
+This can lead to lameness or abnormal gait.

-• Shaker syndrome: Tremors that occur in the head and body.
-Shaker syndrome commonly occurs among small white dogs.5
+- Shaker syndrome: This condition involves tremors that occur in the head and body.
+Shaker syndrome commonly occurs among small white dogs.

-• Portosystemic shunt: A congenital condition that causes blood to bypass the liver, often causing stunted growth and seizures.7
+- Portosystemic shunt: This is a (typically congenital) condition that causes blood to bypass the liver, often causing stunted growth and seizures.

-Maltipoos, like all small white dogs, are prone to shaker syndrome (also known as “little white shaker” syndrome).
-The cause is currentlyunknown.5 If you begin to notice muscle tremors in your Maltipoo, take them to a veterinarian.
-Your vet will attempt to rule out other causesfirst.
-Diagnosis may require a cerebrospinal fluid tap (CSF tap) and MRI performed by a neurologist.
+Maltipoos are prone to shaker syndrome (also known as “little white shaker” syndrome).
+The cause is currently unknown.
+If you begin to notice muscle tremors in your Maltipoo, take them to a veterinarian.
+Your vet will attempt to rule out other causes first.
+Diagnosis may require a cerebrospinal fluid tap (CSF tap) or an MRI performed by a neurologist.4

-If diagnosed, the vet will likely prescribe prednisone to help suppress the tremors.5 Although shaker syndrome is nonfatal and usually clearsup within two weeks of treatment, the diagnostics and prescriptions can quickly add up.
-A dog insurance policy can help cover the cost of both.2 Note that it’s a good idea to take out the policy while your Maltipoo is young and before shaker syndrome becomes a preexisting condition.
+If diagnosed, the vet will likely prescribe prednisone to help suppress the tremors.
+Although shaker syndrome is nonfatal and usually clears up within two weeks of treatment, the diagnostics and prescriptions can quickly add up.4 A dog insurance policy could help cover the cost of both.
+It may be a good idea to take out the policy while your Maltipoo is young and before shaker syndrome becomes a pre-existing condition.

 Portosystemic shunt

 Unfortunately, many pet parents are unable to afford the necessary tests and treatments out of pocket.
-Pet insurance can help by reimbursing most, if not all, of the cost.2,8 Because portosystemic shunts are usually present at birth, investing in a pet insurance policy early is the smartest way to make sure your Maltipoo is covered.
+Pet insurance can help by reimbursing much of the cost.
+Because portosystemic shunts are usually present at birth, investing in a pet insurance policy early is the smartest way to make sure your Maltipoo is covered.5

-To learn more about MetLife Pet Insurance1 and how it can help your Maltipoo, check out our guide on “How Pet Insurance Works.”
+To learn more about MetLife Pet Insurance and how it can help your Maltipoo, check out our guide on how pet insurance works.
 Remember, signing up for dog insurance while your Maltipoo is young is the best way to ensure your dog has coverage.